Siekierki

-Siekierki (/pl/) is a neighbourhood, and a City Information System area, in Warsaw, Poland, within the Mokotów district.
-It is a residential neighbourhood with mixed low-rise and high-rise housing.
-The neighbourhood features the Space Research Centre of Polish Academy of Sciences, and the Sanctuary of Our Lady the Teacher of the Yough.
+Siekierki (/pl/) is a neighbourhood and a City Information System area in Warsaw, Poland, within the Mokotów district.
+It is a residential neighbourhood with low-rise single family houses and mid-rise apartment buildings.
+The neighbourhood features the Space Research Centre of Polish Academy of Sciences, and the Sanctuary of Our Lady the Teacher of the Youth.

 The village of Czarnów, was the oldest known human settlement in the area, dating to the 13th century.
 The village of Siekierki was recorded in its place in the 16th century.
 The area was incorporated into the city in the 1916.
 Most of the houses in the neighbourhood were destroyed in 1944 during the Warsaw Uprising, and were rebuilt afterwards.
-In the 2010s, high-rise apartment housing estates begun developing in Siekierki.
+Beginning in 2010s, the housing estates have been developing.

 History

-The earliest known settlement in the present-day area of Siekierki, formerly known as Kępa Bełt, was the village of Czarnów (also known as Czarnowo), with its records dating to the 13th century, situated along the Wilanówka river, which then flowed into the Vistula.
-Later, in its place emerged the village of Siekierki, recorded in the documents since the 16th century.
+The earliest known settlement in the present-day area of Siekierki was the village of Czarnów (also known as Czarnowo), with its records dating to the 13th century, situated along the Wilanówka river, which flew into the Vistula.
+Later, in its place emerged the village of Siekierki, originally known as Kępa Bełt, recorded in the documents since the 16th century.
 In the 17th century, Stanisław Herakliusz Lubomirski acquired the settlement and established a recreational pavilion there.
 In the 18th century, the surrounding area was leased to king Augustus II the Strong, the monarch of the Polish–Lithuanian Commonwealth, as a hunting ground.
-In the 19th century, the village consisted of two parts, known as Siekierki Wielkie and Siekierki Małe (Polish for Greater Siekierki and Lesser Siekierki).
+In the 19th century, area included two settlements, known as Siekierki Wielkie and Siekierki Małe (Polish for Greater Siekierki and Lesser Siekierki).
 In 1827, combined, they had 194 residents in 30 households, and in 1889, they had 358 inhabitants.
-The entire village was an integral part of a local manor's agricultural estate, which in 1884 covered an area of 556 New Polish morgen (320 ha), mostly consisting of meadows and pastures.
+They were an integral part of a local manor's agricultural estate, which in 1884 covered an area of 556 New Polish morgen (320 ha), mostly consisting of meadows and pastures.

-In the 1880s, the Wolica Moat was dug out between Fort X and Czerniaków Lake, as part of the series of fortifications of the Warsaw Fortress, erected around Warsaw by the Imperial Russian Army.

-Following the abolition of serfdom in 1864, the village was incorporated into the municipality of Mokotów, and in 1904, was transferred to the municipality of Wilanów.
-On 8 April 1916, it was incorporated into the city of Warsaw, becoming part of the district of Mokotów.
+On 13 January 1867, the area including Siekierki Wielkie and Siekierki Małe became part of the rural municipality of Mokotów, established as part of the administrative reform in the Kingdom of Poland.
+The municipality was incorporated into the city of Warsaw on 8 April 1916.
+In 1909, it was transferred to the municipality of Wilanów.
+Szopy Niemieckie and Szopy Polskie were incorporated into the city of Warsaw on 8 April 1916.

 In 1926, a levee along the left bank of the Vistula was completed, mitigating the previously threatening flood hazard and facilitating further development.
-During the interwar period, it was planned to construct the Olympic District in the area, which would include an Olympic sports complex covering approximately 160 ha, and feature amenities such as a stadium and a rowing course.
+During the interwar period, the Olympic District in the area was planned to be constructed in the area.
+It would include an Olympic sports complex covering approximately 160 ha, and feature amenities such as a stadium and a rowing course.
 The project was never realised due to the outbreak of the Second World War in 1939.

 The chapel built in 1949, in place of supposed revelations of Virgin Mary and Jesus.